JamesLefrere/Overseer/README.md

 ## Features

-* Connect to local apps with the jameslefrere:overseer package
+* Connect to local apps with the jameslefrere:overlord package
 * Find custom packages
 * Create new custom packages